-- Accounts Receivable: It’s a daily record of sales and receipts of the company and invoices that the customers have not paid.
+- Accounts Receivables: The daily records of the sales and receipts of the company and the bills that have not been paid by the customers yet.

-- Payroll: This is the record of every employee’s compensation and the checks written to pay them.
+- Payroll: It is a record of the wages of each employee and the Cheque written to pay them.

-In the general ledger, “the Books”, enter the summary of monthly activities, it’s the master record of any company.
-Journal entries are made using double-entry systems.
-The company’s books will be balanced if everything is entered correctly.
-This means that if you add up all the balances in each account, your total would be zero.
+Enter the summary of monthly operations in the general ledger, “the Books,” as it is the master record of any organization.
+However, to make journal entries, make use of double-entry systems.
+If all of the information is entered correctly, the company’s books will stand balanced.
+This implies that if you sum up all of the balances in each account, your total would be zero.

 QuickBooks general ledger follows a specific process to turn on its functions for the users.
 It follows the double-entry accounting method to generate financial statements.
-This needs both debits, credit cards, and dollar amounts to work out.
+This needs debits, credit cards, and dollar amount to work out.